save taxes

 Tip 2: Pay taxes in advance if there is prepayment interest

-Most banks do not pay interest on private accounts and still pay a measly minimum interest rate on savings accounts.
+Most banks do not pay any interest on private accounts and still pay a measly minimum interest on savings accounts.
 If you receive a prepayment interest rate from the tax authorities that is higher than the bank interest rate, it makes sense to pay your taxes in advance.
 Although the prepayment interest rate is low in most cantons, the small optimization is worthwhile.
 This way you get a little more out of your money.

 Tip 3: Plan cantonal and federal tax separately